Centuria launches $133m open-ended, unlisted healthcare fund

 “The strong performance of this asset class, coupled with its relatively low volatility compared to other property asset classes, has driven significant investor demand6.
 We are meeting this demand appetite with the launch of CHPF.
 We intentionally selected these assets, not only because of their strong property attributes, but they are tenanted by trusted, well-performing healthcare operators with strong covenants.”

-Centuria Healthcare will seek to raise c.$97m to launch the Fund.
+Centuria Healthcare will seek to raise c.$97 million to launch the Fund.
 Applications for units in CHPF must be made pursuant to a PDS which is available on Centuria’s website.

 - The Fund has acquired a Medical Centre in South Bunbury, WA and has exchanged contracts on a fund-through development in Murrumba Downs, Qld.
 The Fund is currently in exclusive due diligence on four other healthcare assets